kinderp/3183/README.md

 ### Instantiate a custom model

+Before talking about views, let's see how to instantiate a custom model in a controller and in particular how to pass dynamic values needed to set Field types in the model.

+In your custom model you have to instantiate your fields e.g. `TextField` but values to be filled in are known only by the controller which will instatitate the model.

+Controllers and Models need a valid contract to exachange data.
+That's kwargs!

 As you maybe noticed above, `__init__` method uses `**kwargs` argument in its definition and passes that one to its `__init__` super method.